yuehanwang17mcp/big-data-spring2018/week-05/PSet4_Raster.md

 | Cloud Shadow - High     | 2976, 2980, 2984, 2988, 3008, 3012, 3016, 3020, 7072, 7076, 7080, 7084, 7104, 7108, 7112, 7116 |

-Write a function similar to the one we developed to reclassify emissivity to reclassify, for example, your `ndvi` Numpy array based on values stored in the BQA.
+Write a function that reclassifies an input Numpy array based on values stored in the BQA.
 The function should reclassify input data in such a way that pixels, except for those that are clear (for example, 2720), are assigned a value of `nan`.
+Use the `emissivity_calc` function as a model!

 First you'll have to read in the BQA - use your new `read_tif` function!